BitWielderSumit/project_lego/kafka_cluster/kafka/QUICKSTART.md

 This script will:
 - ✅ Check prerequisites
 - ✅ Create namespace
-- ✅ Deploy Kafka with optimized local settings
+- ✅ Deploy Kafka in KRaft mode (no ZooKeeper)
+- ✅ Apply consumer offsets fix for KRaft
 - ✅ Show deployment status and connection info

 ### 2. Test Your Deployment